 What’s With All the Commercial Suet Flavors?

 Most commercial suet blocks include extra things like nuts or blueberries or mealworms or whatever that are supposed to appeal to different birds.
-I’ve tried quite a few of them and in my yard, and I honestly have not noticed any particular bird preferences for particular flavor additions.
+I’ve tried quite a few of them and in my yard, and I honestly have not noticed strong bird preferences for any particular flavor additions.
 Maybe a slight partiality to added nuts?
 The suet eating birds in my yard eat any of them.

 What About 100% Pure Suet?

-Commercial suet blocks that are 100% suet without any additions are less common.
-100% suet will melt in hot weather unfortunately.
+Commercial suet blocks that are 100% pure suet without any additions are less common.
+Pure suet will melt in hot weather unfortunately.
 Melted suet can coat a bird’s feathers and cause them serious problems.
 Dripping suet can also make a mess.
 So this is something to use ONLY in cold weather.
-I have some of these blocks that I want to try out next winter.
+(I store any leftover in a cool basement in warmer months.)

 How to Choose High Quality Suet?

 Read the package ingredient list.
 Look for rendered beef fat as the first ingredient.
 Nuts (as the second ingredient) can be an extra protein source and are often enjoyed by the same birds that eat suet but are not a requirement.